If you’re just starting to invest for retirement, you may be making a big mistake without even realizing it.

 Since stock picking is mostly a zero-sum game (if I win, you have to lose), how can individual stock pickers fight these giants?

 Jack Bogle agrees.
 Citing numerous studies, his best selling book “The Little Book of Common Sense Investing” shows how poorly individual investors fair at selecting individual stocks for their own retirement portfolio.
 (Hint: It ain’t good.)
 Faced with these stats, he argues that small investors should just buy American index funds.
+Alternatively, you could also buy Motley Fool stock picks for reliable growth.

 Index funds are pools of money managed by a money manager who has the sole aim of mirroring the content and return of some market index, such as the Dow Jones Industrial Average or S&P 500.
 By buying index funds, Bogle claims, investors can claim their full share of profit and growth achieved by American business.